 A Surprise Left Field Home Run!
 HOA Buster HF Antenna

-HOA Buster EmComm Antenna 4 IV
+HOA Buster Antenna

 I live with antenna restrictions.
 Thankfully, I have permission for a perfectly good wire antenna outside for 40 through 10 meters at 35 feet.
 What I lack is an 80-meter antenna and a backup antenna in case I lose my main wire to ice, wind or snow here in the northeast.